One of the latest trends in pools is… pools! Sales have skyrocketed for the best amenity you’ll ever install in your home.

 Lighting Up the Night

 Advancements in LED lighting have not been lost on the pool set!
 Whether beneath the water or accenting tree branches, fencing, and lanai screens, you can set the program to change colors at whim.
 From dramatic effects to soft illumination, you may transform your outdoor space.
 This solution is also a cost savings one as LED lights emit far less heat than their halogen and incandescent counterparts.
 They actually use between 75-80% less energy for a sweet drop on that electric bill.
-Then perhaps you can put that found money towards your new lounge ledges!
+Then perhaps you can put that saved money towards your new lounge ledges!

 Making a Statement